-The legal trade in beche-de-mer is a highly lucrative market (Toral-Granda 2006): it is an important source of income for many developed and developing countries (Conand 2006a); it is also one of the oldest forms of trade in the Pacific islands (Conand et Byrne 1993).
-It aims to meet the needs of oriental markets such as China, where it is mainly consumed as a very refined met (Conand 2006a; Conand 2006b).
+The legal trade in beche-de-mer is a highly lucrative market (Toral-Granda 2006): it is an important source of income for many developed and developing countries (Conand 2006a); it is also one of the oldest forms of trade in the Pacific islands (Conand and Byrne 1993).
+It aims to meet the needs of oriental markets such as China, where it is mainly consumed as a delicacy (Conand 2006a; Conand 2006b).
 Most sea cucumbers are imported into Asia, mainly via Hong Kong SAR, Singapore and Taipei, from which they are re-exported to other countries (Ferdouse 2004).
 The market focuses mainly on dried tropical cucumbers of all varieties, with a small amount of skinless and frozen sea cucumbers sent by air freight (Ferdouse 2004).
-In the Pacific region, the main producing countries are Papua New Guinea, Solomon Islands, Fiji and Australia (Ferdouse 2004), while in South Asia the main countries of production and / or export are Sri Lanka, Maldives and India.
-(Toral-Granda 2006).
+In the Pacific region, the main producing countries are Papua New Guinea, Solomon Islands, Fiji and Australia (Ferdouse 2004), while in South Asia the main countries of production and / or export are Sri Lanka, Maldives and India (Toral-Granda 2006).
+Traditional fishers from Indonesia, Papua New Guinea and New Zealand may also have access to marine resources within the Australian Fishing Zone or contiguous waters under bilateral arrangements (Australian authorities, pers. comm.
+2018).

 The global fishery for sea cucumbers has increased dramatically over the last 25 years (Figure 4).
 Indeed, in the 1980s and 1990s, more and more countries began to export Holothurians and world production increased (Purcell et al. 2013).
-The global catch of sea cucumbers was estimated at 25 000 tonnes (live) in 1983.
+The global catch of sea cucumbers was estimated at 25,000 tonnes (live) in 1983.
 The catch consisted mainly of tropical Indo-Pacific species.
 World withdrawals increased three-fold between 1985 and 1986 and doubled during the 1987-1989 period, in response to increased demand in Asian markets.
-In 1989, catches totaled 90 000 tonnes worldwide, broken down as follows: 78 000 tonnes from the South Pacific and South-East Asia.
+In 1989, catches totaled 90 000 tonnes worldwide, broken down as follows: 78,000 tonnes from the South Pacific and South-East Asia.
 The sea cucumber fishery continued to increase, with a global harvest of 120,000 tonnes in the early 1990s (Conand 1997).